 Step 1 – Wash the watermelon.
 Give it a nice wash.

 Step 3 – Cut off the End.
 Start by slicing off the remaining end piece.

 Step 4 – Remove the Rind.
 Firmly place watermelon on cutting board then run knife from top of watermelon to bottom between the flesh and the rind.
 Repeat all the way around until the rind has been removed and you are left with a naked watermelon.

 Step 5 – Cut a grid pattern starting with horizontal slices.
 Hold your knife parallel to the cutting board and cut 1 inch slices all the way through the watermelon.
 Then cut slices from top to bottom in one direction, rotate the cutting board and cut slices in the other direction.
 Keep slices a consistent size – about 1 inch.

 Step 8 – Dig in!
 You should have a nice pile of even sized watermelon cubes.

 I’ve seen a few You Tube videos and blog posts that demonstrate the cube cut with the rind on.
 I tried it a couple of times, but I did not like it as much as the Naked Cube Cut described above for two key reasons:

-It works, but I’d rather do the extra step of cutting off the rind and not worry about getting the leftover pieces out of the rind.
+I’d rather do the extra step of cutting off the rind and not worry about getting the leftover pieces out of the rind.